fitchy123/pneumococcusVS_PV/readME.md

 These models should be downloaded and saved in the repository, by default the paths are set to look for them in the "model_checkpoints" folder but you can also pass your own path as a command line argument.

 Files to run virtual screening:
-- MolFormer: models/molformer/lightning_predict.py
+- MoLFormer: models/molformer/lightning_predict.py
-- Chemprop: models/chemprop/run_chemprop.py
+- D-MPNN: models/chemprop/run_chemprop.py
 - Random Forest: models/random_forest/run_rf.py
 Running these files will save the results of that ML method in a CSV file in the results directory